 - It is best not to use the first person ‘I’.
 It is a given it is yourself you are speaking about!

-- Create sentences and not just words, use examples that demonstrate your experience that are appropriate to the job spec as much as possible.
+- Create sentences and not just words, use examples that demonstrate your experience that is appropriate to the job spec as much as possible.

 “Responsible for providing detailed metrics on SLA’S to senior management and key stakeholders.”